NLnetLabs/rpki-doc/source/krill/creating-a-certificate-authority.rst

   :ref:`initial setup<doc_krill_manager_initial_setup>` to enter a handle which will Krill Manager will use to create a CA for you.

-..
-Information:: If you intend to run the Krill instance as a dedicated
+.. note:: If you intend to run the Krill instance as a dedicated
           :ref:`self-hosted repository<doc_krill_publication_server>`
-                 you do not need to add a CA if using the CLI, but when using the UI or Krill Manager you will be forced to do so anyway.
+          you do not need to add a CA if using the CLI, but when using the UI or Krill Manager you will be prompted to do so.

 Next Steps
 ----------